-We love it when pop culture is adopting, using and remixing art history, especially when that mixture includes a T.V. show.
+We love it when pop culture adopts, uses, and remixes art history, especially when that mixture includes a TV show!
 If you’re a BoJack Horseman fan and an art aficionado, you’re going to love this article.
-(For related content you can check out our article about The Young Pope).

-For those of you who are not familiar with BoJack, the star of the hit 90s T.V. show, Horsin’ Around, he’s a washed up, half-human half-horse living in Hollywood, complaining about everything, and always showing off his colorful sweaters.
-Now, eighteen years after his show has been cancelled, BoJack wants to regain his dignity.
+For those of you who are not familiar with BoJack, the star of the hit 1990s TV show, Horsin’ Around, he’s a washed-up, half-human half-horse living in Hollywoo.
+He complains about everything and is always showing off his colorful sweaters.
+Now, 18 years after his show was canceled, BoJack wants to regain his dignity.
 With the aid of a human sidekick and a feline ex-girlfriend, he sets out to make it happen.
 The series fearlessly traverses the tumultuous, emotional journey of this half-human half-horse with results that can sometimes be heartbreaking and hilarious.
-BoJack’s journeys through life also contain the occasional, comical reference to sex, drugs and alcohol.
+BoJack’s journeys through life also contain occasional comedic references to sex, drugs, and alcohol.

-Besides the crude humor references and the monologue about BoJack’s life happenings, this Netflix comedy informs its viewers about classic and contemporary art.
-Check out our round up of ALL of these artistic references from ALL SIX SEASONS for you.
+Besides the crude humor and the monologue about BoJack’s life happenings, the Netflix comedy informs its viewers about classic and contemporary art.
+Check out our round-up of ALL of these artistic references from all six seasons for you!

-Painter Henri Rousseau was ridiculed during much of his lifetime for painting in a naïve or primitive manner.
-As he became more advanced in his craft, Pablo Picasso, Henri Matisse and other younger artists considered Rousseau a self-taught genius.
+Painter Henri Rousseau was ridiculed during much of his life for painting in a naïve or primitive manner.
+As Rousseau became more advanced in his craft, other artists (such as Pablo Picasso and Henri Matisse) considered Rousseau a self-taught genius.
 His best-known work depicts imaginary jungle scenes inspired by his visits to the zoo.
 The presence of tall, luscious plants and a flat, disk-shaped sun are elements found in many of his works.

-Hockney‘s Portrait of an Artist, also known as Pool With Two Figures, is a painting that shares many commonalities with BoJack’s own story.
+David Hockney‘s Portrait of an Artist, also known as Pool With Two Figures, is a painting that shares many commonalities with BoJack’s own story.
 Hockney moved from Great Britain to California in the 1960s and eventually lived in a house carved into a canyon.
 He is internationally acclaimed for his paintings of L.A. swimming pools.
-Hockney was said to have painted this composition while recovering from the break-up of a long-term relationship that oftentimes left him feeling depressed and isolating himself from the rest of the world.
+Hockney was said to have painted this composition while recovering from a long-term relationship break-up that left him feeling depressed and isolated from the rest of the world.
 The painting illustrates a story of loneliness and detachment, a perfect artistic representation of BoJack’s ongoing turmoil.

 Henri Matisse‘s Dance depicts nude figures dancing freely in a circle.
 The story of the painting is quite extraordinary.
-A very wealthy Russian industrialist named Sergei Shchukin asked Matisse for three large scale canvases to decorate the spiral staircase of his mansion, the Trubetskoy Palace, in Moscow.
+A very wealthy Russian industrialist named Sergei Shchukin asked Matisse for three large-scale canvases to decorate the spiral staircase of his mansion, the Trubetskoy Palace in Moscow.
 As a result, Matisse created Dance.
-The composition has been described as forbidding, menacing, tribal, ritualistic, even demonic.
-This playful, yet sexualized scene is the perfect work of art to decorate the space in which BoJack is known throw lavish parties.
+The composition has been described as forbidding, menacing, tribal, ritualistic, and even demonic.
+This playful, yet sexualized scene is the perfect work of art to decorate the space in which BoJack is known to throw lavish parties.

-The pop-art like paintings of horseshoes above BoJack’s bed clearly refer to the vibrant compositions of Andy Warhol.
+The Pop-Art-like paintings of horseshoes above BoJack’s bed clearly refer to the vibrant compositions of Andy Warhol.
 Warhol loved repetitions.
-He often repeated one image and changed its colors.
-It is worth noting that Warhol himself loved and satirized celebrity culture, Hollywood, glamour, and pop culture, of course.
+He often repeated one image, changing its colors.
+It is worth noting that Warhol himself loved and satirized celebrities, Hollywood, glamour, and, of course, pop culture.

 Princess Carolyn: I’m trying to help you out, Wally.
 You’re the one who keeps buying expensive Rothkos.